U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Buildings Performance Database Analysis Tools

-The Buildings Performance Database will offer three analysis tools for exploring building data and forecasting financial and energy savings: a Data Explorer Tool, an Energy Performance Forecasting Tool, and a Financial Forecasting Tool.
+The Buildings Performance Database will offer four analysis tools for exploring building data and forecasting financial and energy savings: a Peer Group Tool, a Retrofit Analysis Tool, a Data Table Tool, and a Financial Forecasting Tool.

-- Users can filter the BPD dataset based on building type, location, floor area, age, occupancy, and system characteristics such as lighting and HVAC type.
+- Users can create Peer Groups by filtering the dataset based on parameters such as building type, location, floor area, age, occupancy, and system characteristics such as lighting and HVAC type.

 - Energy metrics such as energy use intensity based on source consumption, site consumption, electricity consumption, or fuel consumption.